Get a Free Song

 +

 Yes — every song comes with one round of free lyric edits.
-If a name is misspelled or a detail is off, reply to the delivery email and we resend within 24 hours.
+If a name is misspelled or a detail is off, reply to the delivery email and we resend in about 30 minutes.

 Is the MP3 mine to keep?